Regenerative Organic Certified™

 The most compelling reason of all, though, goes back to that simple lesson we learned as kids: You are what you eat.
 And, given the choice, we’d rather be organic whole grains, filled with flavor, fiber and complex carbohydrates; organic kale, rich in antioxidants and vitamins; local apricots bursting with natural sweetness.
-We’d like to be wild sockeye salmon; free-roaming grass-fed buffalo; long-rooted perennial wheat.
-This is what we want, for ourselves, and our children.
+We’d like to be wild sockeye salmon; free-roaming grass-fed buffalo; long-rooted perennial grains.
+This is what we want, for ourselves and our children.
 We are, after all, what we eat.
 Nothing more and nothing less.

 We have a packaging problem.
 Here’s what we’re doing about it.